-Tri-Magnesium Power combines three highly absorbable forms of magnesium to support cardiovascular health.
-An easy-to-mix powder provides 300 mg of elemental magnesium per serving.
-This product contains three forms of magnesium that may be beneficial for energy production, heart health, blood vessel function, and healthy blood glucose metabolism.
-The drink contains no artificial sweeteners or stevia and is naturally sweetened with monk fruit.
+Tri-Magnesium Power is a powder drink that contains three forms of magnesium, providing 300 mg of elemental magnesium per serving.
+This product supports cardiovascular health, blood vessel function, and healthy blood glucose metabolism.
+The drink is naturally sweetened with monk fruit and contains no artificial sweeteners or stevia.

 Meet the Magnesium’s

 There are two components to this form of magnesium: magnesium and orotic acid.
 Orotic acid facilitates magnesium’s entry into cells by acting as a transporter.
 Pyrimidines are also synthesized using orotic acid as an intermediate.
 A study conducted on animals found that orotic acid stimulated the release of uridine in the bloodstream, improving myocardial purine and pyrimidine levels.
 (1)(2)

 Magnesium in this form supports cardiovascular health.
 In a study of participants with mild-to-moderate hypomagnesemia and atrial fibrillation, magnesium glycerophosphate was associated with a decrease in prevalence of ventricular ectopy.
 In comparison to other forms of magnesium, magnesium glycerophosphate has shown to have no traditional side effects.
 (3)(4)(5)

 TRAACS® Magnesium Bisglycinate Chelate